iamvartikasingh/INFO_6150_Assignment_6/ReadMe.md

 Conclusion

 This project demonstrates the power and flexibility of SCSS in a real-world website project, incorporating best practices like modularity, reusability, and responsiveness.
 It showcases a variety of SCSS features such as variables, mixins, functions, grid and flexbox layouts, and responsive media queries.

-Let me know if you’d like to tweak any part of this or need additional details in the README.md file!